nkonstantinou/myrtanipieri.com/content/authors/admin/_index.md

   url: "https://www.unic.ac.cy/pieri-myrtani/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on Gastrointestinal tract physiology and, in particular, the role of specific ingested micromolecules in tumorigenesis.
+bio: My research focuses on gastrointestinal tract physiology and, in particular, the role of specific ingested micromolecules in tumorigenesis.

 interests:
 - Nutrient transport